Hunting / Fishing Reports

-On the Missouri River around Yankton, fishing is going well.
-Shore fisherman are catching walleye, catfish and northern below the dam.
+On the Missouri River around Yankton, the wall is open.
+Fishing is improving and shore fisherman are catching walleye, catfish, and northern below the dam.
 Boat fishermen are catching walleye, catfish and northern by jigging in the fast water.

 *Please remember that the fishing conditions on the Missouri River change constantly and this report is simply a guideline – a snapshot in time.*